jappeace/jappeaceApplication/content/mtl.md

 This compiles because the `Monad` constraint on `m` gives us the [`return`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Control-Monad.html#v:return) function.
+After you're convinced this is a valid definition, let's use it.
 What can we do with this `moreMonad` binding?
 Well, we can pattern match on it:

 ```haskell
 fiveTroughMaybe :: Int
 fiveTroughMaybe = case moreMonad of
   Just x -> x
   Nothing -> 9
 ```

 At this particular call site, GHC will give `moreMonad` the type `Maybe`, because it's the only possible solution.
-GHC reasons backwards from pattern match up to the `case moreMonad of` definition to figure this out.
+GHC reasons backwards from the pattern match up to the `case moreMonad of` definition to figure out the type.
+I usually call this backwards reasoning, pretending you have a `Maybe` which makes it becomes true.
-It'll result in 5 because `return` is implemented as `Just` on maybe.
+So `fiveTroughMaybe `results in 5 because `return` is implemented as `Just` on the `Maybe` type's Monad instance.

+This is valid.
+You should convince yourself it's valid, maybe even paste this code into GHCI before continuing.
+It's going to get stranger from here on.

-In the same module we can also pattern match on Either:
+Continuing now with the same module we can also pattern match on `Either`:

 ```haskell
 fiveTroughEither :: Int